await-of/of/docs/default_value.md

 ---

-In case of error you can overwrite result value.
-In example you don't care about error, just need to know that something went wrong.
+In case of error, you can overwrite result value.
+In the example you don't care about the error, just need to know that something went wrong.

 ```javascript
 async function doSomething() {